JAMAJni/JAMAJniLite/README.md

 * To clean generated file, type `make clean` on the command line.

-* For linus user, if you would like to use openblas library, you can install openblas by command `sudo apt-get install libopenblas-dev`.
+* For linux user, if you would like to use openblas library, you can install openblas by command `sudo apt-get install libopenblas-dev`.
 Then you need to replace all the `-llapack` and `-lblas` by the `-lopenblas` in Makefile.

 Running the tests
 -----------------